wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 This guide walks you through the following:

 - Developing, deploying, testing, and publishing a REST API.
-- How an external application consumes the published REST API.
+- Consuming the published REST API via an external application.
-- How to release new versions of the REST API with added functionality.
+- Releasing a new version of the REST API with added functionality.

-Let's consider a use case where a developer named Sam designs an application that allows you to maintain reading lists.
+Let's consider a use case where a web application developer designs an application that allows you to maintain reading lists.
 A user can create a private reading list by adding books.
 The user can also view and delete them when required.
-A Choreo developer named John develops a REST API for this application to consume.
+A Choreo developer develops a REST API for this web application to consume.
 The two developers will create two versions of the solution in two iterations.
 The second version of the application will add data persistence as a new feature.

 The following diagram summarizes the use case: